 There's a rumor that the rash of strange accidents and Satanic coincidences during ROSEMARY's production originate in producer William Castle's imagination.
 Some say he took his gimmickry to a whole new level, way way past chair buzzers and skeletons on strings.
 Too far, perhaps, because when the subject is Satan, our mostly Christian nation's water cooler gossip heats to boiling and Rube Goldberg butterfly tsunamis swirl into existence.
 As Sutter Kane would say, when everyone believes the legend, the truth warps to fit.
 It's relatively unlikely a real skeleton is going to come flying through the screen during a revival showing of HOUSE ON HAUNTED HILL, but the devil doesn't need skeletons - just belief.
 Thinking about the curse can be like invoking it. maybe not walking under a ladder prevents paint can concussion; maybe salt thrown over the shoulder absorbs negative ions; maybe Castle didn't create a real curse by starting the rumor going, but rumors do tend to zero back in like a curved karmic arrow on the one who started them, even if he himself didn't believe it.. at first (he got kidney stones).

 Cinema's pagan devil culture can't quite capture the ephemeral chain of cause-and-effect karma ouroboros-boomeranging to the point just watching a film creates bad luck, but it can generate a feeling of unease through depiction of the most sophisticated or banal of circumstances if it but tweaks them with little uncanny ripples of fatalistic coincidence that benefit or harm as befits 'the bargain.'
-With Satan there's usually a gruesome payoff after the subject sells his soul for a drink, where he learns he's "always been the caretaker," and so forth (after he's been comped Jack on the rocks).
-Ask not whom is sacrificed on the ancient altar because if no one told you, then it's always you, doing both the killing and the being killed.
+With Satan there's usually a gruesome payoff after the subject sells his soul for a drink, where he learns he's "always been the caretaker," and so forth.
+Ask not whom is sacrificed on the ancient altar, because if no one told you else it's going to be, then it's you.
+You're doing both the killing and the being killed.
+Two ends of a scroll slowly rolling towards each other, when they meet, your text has disappeared.

 So is there free will in a Satanic model of reality?
 Maybe the one who has 'always been the caretaker' can play Christian the way a closeted gay guy can play straight i.e. stunting his own potential and becoming far less than he was meant to be, or he can let go of the handrails and let Satan's vacuum suction pull him towards the full realization of his unholy destiny.
-If your Christian family would rather have you as a stunted straight than a fully blossomed gay person then they are the curse, not the gayness.
-Thus the devil exists only in advocate position - where there is hypocrisy he brings truth, where there is repression he brings exultation.
-Fate, the devil, can be overcome only at the cost of all your friends, and all the things that made life bearable --cigarettes, alcohol, your coven--in favor of Jesus and an AA homegroup.
-Maybe it pays off in the end, there's a 'pink cloud' waiting if you work your steps, but first... loads of nailed misery.
+If your Christian family would rather have you as a stunted straight than a fully blossomed gay person then they are the cursed, not you.
+Thus the devil exists only in advocate position --where there is hypocrisy he brings truth; where there is repression he brings exultation.

-Even if for the moment we believe all this fateful 'nonsense,' it's mighty fuzzy logic, impossible to confirm by any one set of truths, hence impossible to deny--and thus like all fiction, dangerous.
-The Satanist who believes in an actual physical devil is as dogmatic and rigid as the rationalist who denies the devil's existence, even as a metaphysical concept.
+On the other hand, even if for the moment we believe all this fateful 'nonsense,' it's mighty fuzzy logic.
+Impossible to confirm by any one set of truths, its also impossible to deny--and thus like all fiction that explores this realm, dangerous.
+The best way to approach it is as a true skeptic, which means you don't scoff at either side, because unlike the pragmatist, you know your own eyes and ears are easily fooled, and unlike the believer, you're not a chump.
+Thus, a Satanist who believes in an actual physical devil is as dogmatic and rigid as the rationalist who denies the devil's existence, even as a metaphysical concept.
 Both are doomed by the rigidity of their thinking.
 When corporeal reality tries to limit itself to expression within such dogmatically narrow parameters, there's always nightmare overflow.
 Satan never singles out the open-minded for his mischief.
-It's always the sure and pious ones who draw him, their unsullied souls sticking out like bleached whites in a soiled soul sea.
+It's always the sure and pious ones who draw him, their unsullied souls sticking out like bleached whites in a soiled soul sea, and the ones who are so sure he's a living being succeed in--as far as their own direct experience is concerned--making him one

 I mention all this because when Sharon Tate's not onscreen, EYE OF THE DEVIL is a grand bore.
 And she's not on an awful lot.
 The tale of some grand ancient sacrificial rite that ensures good grape harvest at a sprawling South of France winery, it draws us in as outsiders through the eyes of a prim and overbearing wife played by Deborah Kerr.
 She spends the whole movie trying to get her half-asleep nonentity husband (David Niven) to come back to London so she can resume boring him to death with dreary classical music salons.
 Here in France he's being prepared for some even worse fate (she thinks), some kind of diabolical ceremony, but prepared to do what?
 She must know, so she can stop it, like a nanny no one invited, still chasing after old charges trying to make them go to bed at nine and drink their milk long after they've grown up and filed restraining orders.